SciML/DiffEqDocs.jl/docs/src/features/ensemble.md

 ```
 The keyword arguments take in the arguments for the common solver interface and will
 pass them to the differential equation solver.
 The `ensemblealg` is optional, and will
-default to an embaressingly parallel multiprocessing approach.
-The special keyword
-arguments to note are:
+default to `EnsembleThreads()`.
+The special keyword arguments to note are:

 * `trajectories`: The number of simulations to run.
 This argument is required.
 * `batch_size` : The size of the batches on which the reductions are applies.
 Defaults to `trajectories`.